 “The way to make a difference, is by changing the regulations, not just by building a single building.”

 When it comes to protecting and enhancing the environment, taking collective action has been proven to be the only way to direct change at a meaningful level.
-It’s this understanding that has guided the Chinachem Group for the past five years, since they adopted their mantra of the Three Ps, People, Prosperity, and Planet.
-This simple to remember phrase, is designed to act as reminder to all those within the Group to question the impact of every business decision they take.
-And for it to be effective, this thinking must extend beyond the internal to the external, to the partners, associates, and stakeholders who work with Chinachem to deliver their goals.
+For this approach to be effective, it must extend beyond the organisaton itself to include the partners, associates, and stakeholders who work with Chinachem to achieve its goals.

 Speaking about this, regular Chinachem collaborator Bryant Lu, Vice Chairman of Ronald Lu and Partners, Hong Kong’s leading local design firm, explains.